kevinctofel/excellent_stream/src/pages/about.md

 1989 🎓 Was asked to leave LaSalle due to a 1.77 GPA.

 1989 📚 Started as a FT employee at LaSalle's Connelly Library.
-This meant free classes.

 1993 👨‍🎓 Graduated from LaSalle University with an Economics degree.